arbiddy/Hvulnerata/current_bioclim/README.md

-Current bioclimatic variables used for MaxEnt.
+Current bioclimatic niche variables used for MaxEnt.